Home > Blog > 5 Types of Pranayama: The Beginner’s Guide

 • Allow the sound to resonate throughout your head and chest.

-You can practice along with this Bhramari Paranayama meditation tutorial for better understanding.
+You can practice along with this Bhramari Paranayam meditation tutorial for better understanding.

 Ujjayi Pranayama

-Ujjayi Pranayama, often referred to as Ocean Breath, is a popular and calming types of pranayama.
+Ujjayi Pranayama, often referred to as Ocean Breath, is a popular and calming breathing technique.
 The name "Ujjayi" is derived from the Sanskrit words "Uj" meaning "to conquer" and "Jaya" meaning "victory."
 This technique involves controlled breathing with a slight constriction of the throat, producing a distinctive sound similar to ocean waves.

 Ujjayi Pranayama is often incorporated into yoga asana (posture) practice, helping synchronize breath with movement.
 The slow and audible nature of Ujjayi breath activates the parasympathetic nervous system, promoting a sense of calm and relaxation.
-The controlled breath generates internal heat, aiding in the purification of the body and supporting flexibility.
+The controlled breath generates internal heat, aiding in the purification of the body and supporting flexibility, key benefits of pranayama for active yogis.

 • Inhale deeply through your nose, expanding your chest.